 - Trust local people to act as brand ambassadors for increasing customer loyalty

 - Focus on creating a cost-effective and efficient operating model is the golden key

-- Carefully thought through branch expansion verses setting up an agent network
+- Carefully thought through branch expansion versus setting up an agent network

-- Managing risk, security, compliance and bringing it up to global standard
+- Managing risk, security, compliance and bringing it up to a global standard

-- Use mobile as primary medium for transactions, queries and online banking
+- Use mobile as a primary medium for transactions, queries and online banking

 - Technology enabled customer engagement and continuous innovation

 - A complete set of counter-measures against Money Laundering and the financing of terrorism and proliferation, covering the required legal, regulatory and operational measures through and through knowledge set

 - In-depth knowledge & willingness to attain knowledge on principles for mobile financial services Infrastructures.